Home Sauna Buying Guide: Types, Cost, Installation, Safety, and Best Options for 2026

 1. Choose your heat experience first

 Ask yourself a basic question: do you want classic high heat, or do you want a gentler setup that usually feels easier indoors?
 If you love the idea of a hotter, more traditional session with sauna stones and that classic feel, start with traditional models.
-If you want quick convenience and a lower temperature environment, infrared may be the better fit.
+If you want quick convenience and a lower-temperature environment, infrared may be the better fit.
+If your household has mixed preferences, a hybrid model may be worth the higher budget.

 2. Measure the real space, not the ideal space